Shut-in Society

-Shut-in Society was an international non-denominational social service organization working through established channels to unite the sick and the well through letter writing.
+Shut-in Society was an international non-denominational social service organization working through established channels to unite the sick and well through letter writing.
 The idea originated with Jennie Drinkwater in 1877 who sought to foster cheer and comfort to those who were chronically incapacitated.
 Originally regarded as "an organization without organization", in 1884, it organized in New York City and incorporated the following year.
 By 1902, the work had expanded with 102 wheelchairs in use by members of the society, and hundreds of distributed books, magazines, and newspapers.
 By 1958, the Shut-in Society was located in 40 states, Canada, England, and Australia.